ReddySagar18/Stock-portfolio-analyzer/README.md

 # Stock-portfolio-analyzer
-A simple python mine project to analyze stock portfolio with profit/loss  logic
+A simple python mini project to analyze stock portfolio with profit/loss  logic